 Early action candidates must complete the Profile Form and submit it for processing by Nov.
 15. You may register and file the CSS Profile online at: www.collegeboard.com.
 Early action candidates should submit the Profile registration form by Nov.
-1 to ensure that the CSS Profile Form is available for processing by Nov.
-15. Students will receive a tentative award decision in early January.
+1 to ensure that the CSS Profile Form is available for processing by Financial Aid

+Nov.
+15. Early Action students will receive a tentative award decision by February.
 To finalize the award, students must file the FAFSA by Feb.
 15 and must submit signed copies of their and their parent's Federal tax returns, Schedules and W-2's by March 1.